devsantasot/wikimedia-challenge/README.md

-# DS_ProgramingChallenge
+# Diego Santamaria - ProgramingChallenge
-Diego Santamaria - Programming Challenge
+## Description

 The main purpose of this project is to evaluate my skills in object-oriented programming and design.